This JEP specifies a set of XMPP extensions that provide support for "extended presence" information.

 <iq email@example.com/balcony' id='disco-get-2' firstname.lastname@example.org' type='get'> <query xmlns='http://jabber.org/protocol/disco#items' node='http://jabber.org/protocol/extended-presence'/> </iq>

-This document introduces no new security considerations above and beyond those defined in the documents on which it depends.
+This document introduces no new security considerations above and beyond those defined in the documents on which this proposal depends.

 This JEP requires no interaction with the Internet Assigned Numbers Authority (IANA) .

-The Jabber Registrar shall include 'http://jabber.org/protocol/extended-presence' in its registry of well-known Service Discovery nodes.
+Upon advancement of this JEP to a status of Active, the Jabber Registrar shall add 'http://jabber.org/protocol/extended-presence' to its registry of well-known Service Discovery nodes.

 There is no schema associated with the 'http://jabber.org/protocol/extended-presence' namespace, since it is used only for service discovery.